CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 - a) physically setup the NAO (if it has been moved)
 - b) start the Jenkins using the "./start_jenkins" script like you have done it before
 - c) trigger the "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly"
+- d) open another tab an go to http://localhost:5000/

 Voila, you're all set again.